-In order to determine and prioritize current and future maintenance, repair, and rehabilitation of all Kindersley surface and sub-surface infrastructure, The Town of Kindersley develops and maintains a long-term infrastructure plan and long-term financial plan.
+In order to determine and prioritize current and future maintenance, repair, and rehabilitation of all Kindersley surface and sub-surface infrastructure, the Town of Kindersley develops and maintains a long-term infrastructure plan, asset management plan, and long-term financial plan.
 This is an extensive program that involves a detailed identification, assessment and analysis of the conditions of the Town's infrastructure, including roads, curbs, gutters, sidewalks, sewer lines, water lines, and storm lines, and assigning condition indexing of each.

 Private property including parking lots and mobile home estates is the responsibility of the property or landowner to repair and maintain the roads.
 The Ministry of Highways is responsible for paving the approaches off of Highway 7 and 21.

 The Road Construction Improvement Map 1979-2016 provides an overview of work completed within the Town of Kindersley.

 The Transportation and Environmental Services Department regularly reviews and assesses the conditions of all infrastructure within Kindersley.
 Below are comprehensive plans for infrastructure work to be completed between 2015 and beyond.